mpazaryna/presentation/jstd/presentation.md

 # About Me

 - Independent Developer & Consultant
+- Over 35 years in enterprise develoment
-- Specializing in on-device AI with Apple Silicon & MLX
+- Specializing in AI centric development
-- Building domain-specific AI tools across a wide range of domains
+- Building applications and tools across a wide range of domains
-- Focus on privacy-first and local LLM
+- Yoga Teacher, Musician and an aspiring artist

 ---

-# Why MLX + Apple Silicon
+# Why Apple Silicon with MLX

 ---

+# Fine-tuning with MLX

+- Specialized training on terminology and medical coding

+---

 # Privacy First

-- Patient data never leaves the device
+- Data never leaves the device
-- Complete HIPAA compliance simplified
+- HIPAA compliance simplified

----

-# Cost Effective

-- No API fees or subscriptions
-- One-time setup, unlimited use

 ---